LaTeX Lists and Tables

 Float the Table

 as figures.
-As we have seen, the location on the page can be controlled with h
+As we have seen, the location on the page can be controlled with h, t, b, p.

 We can also take advantage of the float rules to scale contents.
 Floats can be thought of as